 Gingersrus Database Taxon ID 7643

-CURRENT NAME: Costus pulverulentus - Mesoamerican form
+OLD NAME: Costus pulverulentus - Mesoamerican form

-PROPOSED NAME: Costus pulverulentus
+NEW NAME: Costus pulverulentus

 NAME CHANGE NOTES: form in Mesoamerica with C. scaber type flower, stamen not exposing thecae